-The experiment was carried out in a private field in the Najaf Governorate, Kufa District for the 2019 growing season to study the response of two okra Abelmoschus esculentus L. Moench cultivars, Hussainawiya the local and Clemson from Turkeya newly adopted cultivar, to foliar spray with amino acids (AA) at 0, 2 or 4 ml.L-1 and to evaluate the effect of AA on plant quantitative and qualitative.
+The experiment was carried out in a private field in the Najaf Governorate, Kufa District for the 2019 growing season to study the response of two okra Abelmoschus esculentus (L.) Moench cultivars, Hussainawiya the local and Clemson from Turkeya newly adopted cultivar, to foliar spray with amino acids (AA) at 0, 2 or 4 ml.L-1 and to evaluate the effect of AA on plant vegetative growth and yield.
 The plants were sprayed twice during the growing season, at 45 and 60 days post planting.
 The experiment was developed as a split-plot with three replicates based on Randomized Complete Blocks Design (R.C.B.D.).
 Okra cultivars were placed in the main-plots and the AA concentrations were in the sub-plots.
-Plant quantitative parameters and qualitative characters including number of pod.plant-1, pod weight, total yield, and percentage of mineral element N in fruits, percentage of protein and percentage of carbohydrates in fruits were compared among treatments and cultivars according to the least significant difference (L.S.D.) at $P \le 0.05$ .
-Results showed that the local cultivar Hussainawiya in general was better than cultivar Clemson in all the evaluated quantitative and qualitative parameters.
-Although the local cultivar resulted in higher values of quantitative and qualitative parameters, Clemson Turkey was more affected by AA treatment concentration than local Hussainawia.
-All the studied parameters of Clemson okra.
-AA at 2 and 4 ml.L-1 increased yield over the untreated control plants of both cultivars for the local Hussainawia for the Turkish Clemson.

-Key Words: Cultivars, Amino Acids, Okra.
+Plant growth parameters and yield characters including plant height, stem diameter, number of leaf.plant-1, leaf content of total chlorophyll, number of pod.plant-1, pod weight and total yield were compared among treatments and cultivars according to the least significant difference (L.S.D.) at $P \le 0.05$.Results showed that the local cultivar Hussainawiya in general was better than cultivar Clemson in all the evaluated growth and yield parameters.
+Although the local cultivar resulted in higher values of growth and yield parameters, Clemson Turkey was more affected by AA treatment concentration than local Hussainawia.
+All the studied parameters of Clemson okra, except stem diameter and total chlorophyll, had much higher percent increase due to AA than Hussainawia.
+AA at 2 and 4 ml.L-1 increased yield over the untreated control plants of both cultivars by 10.79% and 26.56% for the local Hussainawia and 27.2% and 46.6% for the Turkish Clemson.
+Keywords: Cultivars, Amino Acids, Okra.